Itaakpa rock shelter

 The Itaakpa rock shelter is an archaeological site located in southwestern Nigeria.
-It is situated about half of a kilometer west of the village of Iffe-Ijumu, in the Kogi State of Nigeria.
+It is situated about half of a kilometre (3/10 of a mile) west of the village of Iffe-Ijumu, in the Kogi State of Nigeria.
 It is in a region with a number of similar rock formations that sheltered Late Stone Age peoples and that are of significant archeological interest.

 Excavations

 The site was excavated between 1985 and 1988 by a British and Nigerian team.
 The artifacts found at the shelter, particularly the pottery, suggest a long period of continuous occupation from the Late Stone Age to the Iron Age.
 The tools, particularly microlithic tools (small, sharp stone tools), indicate a hunter-gatherer lifestyle.

 Excavations at Itaakpa have also revealed human remains – a partial human skull consisting of a partial right mandible and maxilla, 12 teeth in situ and nine other isolated teeth, apparently all belonging to a single adult male, probably in his twenties.
 The teeth appear to be healthy, with no visible cavities or calculus.
 On the other hand, disturbances to the enamel in some places may indicate episodes of starvation or disease while the enamel was forming.
-In addition, there is evidence of wear and tear on some teeth, and this is horizontal and flat, which is typical of hunter- gatherers.
+In addition, there is evidence of wear and tear on some teeth.
+This tooth damage is horizontal and flat, which is typical of hunter- gatherers.
 This skull has been dated to 2210 Before Present.

 An extensive collection of stone tools and chips was also excavated from the shelter.
 Of the total 'lithic assemblage' of 5830 pieces, all but 31 were of quartz.
 Twenty-eight quartz tools were identified, including two burins, two awls, two points and 13 side scrapers.
-Also found on the top and most recent layers were a lump of iron slag, a piece of iron wire and an iron arrowhead; these indicate that iron working took place during the later dates of human occupancy.
+Also found on the top and most recent layers were a lump of iron slag, a piece of iron wire and an iron arrowhead; these indicate that iron working took place during the later phases of human occupancy.